XavierChanglingLi/MARL_for_MODN/README.md

 # MARL_for_MODN
-Repository of code for reproducing the results of paper "Scaling up Energy-Aware Multi-Agent Reinforcement Learning for Mission-Oriented Drone Networks with Individual Reward"
+Code repository for reproducing the results of the paper "Scaling up Energy-Aware Multi-Agent Reinforcement Learning for Mission-Oriented Drone Networks with Individual Reward"

 ## Installing Dependencies
   python version >=3.6